Lightning-AI/pytorch-lightning/docs/source/advanced/optimized_multi_gpu.rst

 When Shouldn't I use an Optimized Multi-GPU Plugin?
 """""""""""""""""""""""""""""""""""""""""""""""""""

-Sharding techniques help when model sizes are large (500M+ parameters).
-We've seen benefits from 500M+, however in cases where your model is small (say ResNet50 of around 80M Parameters) it may be best to stick to normal distributed training.
+Sharding techniques help when model sizes are fairly large; roughly 500M+ parameters is where we've seen benefits.
+However, in cases where your model is small (ResNet50 of around 80M Parameters) it may be best to stick to normal distributed training, unless you are using unusually large batch sizes.

 ----------